Set up BigQuery Export

 When you start seeing data

 Once the linkage is complete, data should start flowing to your BigQuery project within 24 hours.
-1 file will be exported each day that contains the previous day’s data, and 3 files will be exported each day that contain the current day's data.
+1 file will be exported each day that contains the previous day’s data (generally, during the morning of the time zone you set for reporting), and 3 files will be exported each day that contain the current day's data.
 We will provide a historical export of the smaller of 10 billion hits or 13 months of data within 4 weeks after the integration is complete.

 When you initially link an Analytics reporting view to BigQuery, Analytics exports 13 months or 10 billion hits (whichever is smaller) of historical data to BigQuery.
 That export of historical data happens only once per view.
 If you subsequently unlink a view and relink it to a different BigQuery project, Analytics does not perform another export of historical data for that view.